platonai/PulsarRPA/README.md

 For more crawl task examples, see bin/samples.

-The major workflow of Pulsar comes from Apache Nutch, and can be illustrated in kotlin as the following:
+Pulsar also supports Nutch style large-scalar crawler in batches, the workflow can be illustrated in kotlin as the following:

     val pages = urls
             .map { generate(batchId, it) }